Addressing Stigma in Social Housing

 SandraS

-by SandraS, 4 days ago
+by SandraS, 5 months ago

 Before I explain my experiences of feeling stigmatised as a tenant of Leeds Fed, I have to say that there has been a huge change for the better in the handling and attitude of the customer facing staff at Leeds Fed and also the repairs handling and service delivered.
 For some years it seemed an uphill task to report repairs and receive a courteous, efficient service in return.
 I actually feel like an equal now rather than subservant.
 I know that Stephen Blundell was a real advocate for this and I am pleased that the changes have happened.